deepinsight/insightface/challenges/iccv21-mfr/README.md

 1. Participants package the onnx model for submission using ``zip`` or ``tar -czf``.
 2. Each participant can submit three times a day.
 3. Please sign-up with the real organization name.
 You can hide the organization name in our system if you like.
-4. You can decide which submission to be on the leaderboard by clicking the button.
+4. You can decide which submission to be on the leaderboard by clicking 'Set Public' button.

 Link coming soon